conan-io/docs/integrations/gitlab.rst

 You can use Gitlab CI both for:

 - Building and testing your project, which manages dependencies with Conan, and probably a conanfile.txt file
-- Building and testing conan package binaries for a given conan package recipe (with a conanfile.py)
+- Building and testing conan binary packages for a given conan package recipe (with a conanfile.py)

 Building and testing your project